utfpr-cp-software-architecture/2019-2/README.md

 ### week-07
 This project introduces the Spring Boot framework.
 The framework is used to reproduce the persistence layer of software example 01.

+### week-10
+This project shows the use of MVC, Front-Controller and Application-Controller as implemented by Spring Boot.